clarity-strategies/bigspring/exampleSite/content/english/blog/post-2.md

 ---
-title: Pump-up the team morale and celebrate the excellence
+title: Pump-up the team morale and celebrate the excellence of the work
 date: 2020-04-18T10:07:21+06:00
 image: https://res.cloudinary.com/clarity-strategies/image/upload/v1664803713/Nick_2BSquare.jpg
 description: This is meta description